IPv6 Neighbor Discovery

 IPv6 Neighbor Discovery Overview

-Neighbor discovery is a protocol that allows different nodes on the same link to advertise their existence to their neighbors, and to learn about the existence of their neighbors.
+Neighbor discovery is a protocol that allows different nodes on the same link to advertise their existence to their neighbors and learn about their neighbors.

-In addition, nodes use ND to actively track the ability to reach neighbors.
-When a router (or the path to a router) fails, nodes actively search for alternatives to reach the destination.
+Nodes rely on ND to actively track whether neighbors are reachable.
+When a router (or the path to a router) fails, nodes actively search for alternative paths to reach the destination.

 This section discusses the following topics: